Star Academy: History

 The public entity RTVE participated with Gestmusic, a Spanish branch of Endemol, in the development of a music program in 2001.
 The objective was to promote three musical careers and to find the new representative of Spain in the Eurovision Song Contest.
-After carrying out a series of auditions for thousands of people throughout Spain, on October 22, 2001, the first Operación Triunfo season began airing on Spanish television channel, La 1.
+After carrying out a series of auditions for thousands of people throughout Spain, on 22 October 2001, the first Operación Triunfo season began airing on Spanish television channel, La 1.
 A total of 16 contestants were candidates for the prize.
-Although production company Gestmusic created the format, Star Academy first premiered in France on October 20, 2001, two days before Operación Triunfo began airing in Spain.
+Although production company Gestmusic created the format, Star Academy first premiered in France on 20 October 2001, two days before Operación Triunfo began airing in Spain.

 Star Academy has reached markets as different as India, the Arab World and the United States, becoming the first Spanish format ever acquired by these countries.
 This show is similar to the Idols franchise, but different in that it also shows the contestants' lives together in the "Academy" where they are trained; American Idol shows nothing of the contestants' personalities or relationships with each other.
 Star Academy is in essence a singing competition, where the lowest vote-receiver each week must leave the show, ending finally when only one person remains.

 In 2009, the Georgian local version of the show was cancelled mid-season as a result of their Academy building collapsing.
 Two on-site technical staff members died in the collapse in the early morning of 26 April 2009.
 Several contestants were brought to hospital following the disaster, but none of them were in danger.
 Rustavi 2 subsequently axed the series.

 In 2011, most Star Academy series outside of Africa and the Middle East were phased out in favor of another musical competition format from Endemol, The Voice.
 In Europe, many of the series were cancelled as a result of lower ratings and high production costs.
 In 2017, the series was revived in Spain after six years of absence and Russia after an absence of ten years.
 Although the Spanish series became a ratings success, the Russian revival became a ratings flop and was not renewed in 2018.

 During the first months of the COVID-19 pandemic in 2020, Spain was the only country in the world that was producing a season of the show.
 The contestants were aware of the developments with regards to the pandemic, which led to the show being eventually paused for several months with the contestants sent home.

 Star Academy around the world

 There were more than 30 franchises of Star Academy all around the world, with 103 winners.
 As of 2020, only the Spanish version is still in production.
-The French-Canadian adaptation (based on the French version) is expected to return in winter 2021.
+The French-Canadian adaptation (based on the French version) returned in winter 2021.